okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/use-flow.md

 Note the parameters that are being passed:

-- `client_id` matches the Client ID of your Okta OAuth application that you created in the <GuideLink link="../setup-app">previous step</GuideLink>.
-You can find it at the bottom of your application's **General** tab.
+- `client_id` matches the Client ID of your Okta OAuth application that you created in the [Set up your app](#set-up-your-app) section.
 - `response_type` is `code`, indicating that we are using the authorization code grant type.
 - `scope` is `openid`, which means that the `/token` endpoint returns an ID token.
 See the **Create Scopes** section of the [Create an Authorization Server guide](/docs/guides/customize-authz-server/create-scopes/).
 - `redirect_uri` is the callback location where the user agent is directed to along with the `code`.
-This must match one of the **Sign-in redirect URIs** that you specified when you were creating your Okta application in the <GuideLink link="../setup-app">previous step</GuideLink>.
+This must match one of the **Sign-in redirect URIs** that you specified when you were creating your Okta application in the [Set up your app](#set-up-your-app) section.
 - `state` is an arbitrary alphanumeric string that the authorization server reproduces when redirecting the user agent back to the client.
 This is used to help prevent cross-site request forgery.
 - `code_challenge_method` is the hash method used to generate the challenge, which is always `S256`.
 - `code_challenge` is the code challenge used for PKCE.